2023: 10,000 Female Youths Declare Support For Kogi Gov

 NFYGG made this known in Abuja after conferring the award of New Generational Leader Award on the governor.

-Addressing newsmen shortly after the award presentation, coordinator of the group, Mrs Janet Odoh Willaim, explained that the group endorsed Bello as its own preference of presidential candidate because he remained the only credible choice for the race.
+Addressing newsmen shortly after the award presentation, coordinator of the group, Mrs Janet Odoh William, explained that the group endorsed Bello as its preferred presidential candidate because he remained the only credible choice for the race.

-Mrs Odoh, who led the women to the governor’s office in Abuja, described Bello as a God-sent, adding he’s capable of turning around the country’s economy.
+Mrs Odoh, who led the women to the governor’s office in Abuja, described Bello as a God-sent, adding that he is capable of turning around the country’s economy.

 “It is on behalf of the Nigeria Female Youth for Good Governance that I present this award to him as New Generational Leader.